-A 4-year scholarship winner will graduate college and serve 4 years in an Active Duty component and then 4 years in Individual Ready Reserve (IRR).
+A 4-year scholarship winner will graduate college and serve four years in an Active Duty component and then four years in Individual Ready Reserve (IRR).

 Selected Cadets may choose to serve part time in the U.S. Army Reserve or Army National Guard while pursuing a civilian career.

-For more information on service with the Army National Guard or Army Reserve, click here.
+More information on service with the Army National Guard or Army Reserve

 It's an experience that you can't get anywhere else, and your leadership skills will be challenged every day.
 Contact your campus Military Science department for more details on your Army ROTC service commitment.